ndilieto/uacme/README.md

 certificate management functions, such as certificate revocation.

 ## Features
+* **Lightweight** - Unlike most other ACME clients [uacme][uacme] does one thing only and tries to do it well, according to the [Unix philosophy][uph].
+For example don't expect it to automatically set up your webserver to use the certificates it obtains.
 * **Written in C** - It runs on any unix machine, including Linux, BSD, ...
 * **Minimal dependencies** - Other than the standard C library, [uacme][uacme] depends only on [libcurl][libcurl] and one of [GnuTLS][GnuTLS],